 Note: You can view all your permissions - not just the exceptions - in your Participants panel Status Area.
-See Viewing all of your Permissions on next page.
+See Viewing all of your Permissions on the facing page.

-When you revoke a Participant or Moderator's permission to use a globally permitted feature, the icon representing that feature is stamped with a red X and appears next to their name in the Participants list.
+When a Moderator removes your permission to use a globally permitted feature, the icon representing that feature is stamped with a red X and appears next to your name in the Participants list.